 Between laptops, tablets, phablets, mobile phones, and desktop computers, you don’t have to look far to find someone who is connected to a network.
-Cloud computing, and the Internet of Things (IoT), have been made possible thanks to networking.
+Cloud computing and the Internet of Things (IoT) have been made possible thanks to networking.
 When various groups of people are connected to the same network, everyone can experience the benefits regardless of their business goals or role in the company.

-First, perform a content and accessibility audit on your existing materials.
+First, perform content and accessibility audit on your existing materials.
 Can they be found on a variety of devices and platforms (Hello there, Open Technology)?
 Can you access the content and get value from it now, no matter how or where you log in to your resource?
 Remove barriers to the access of content you already have.

-Next, consider making searchability a major component of your next content creation and design project.
-Search engine optimization works for marketing, but meta tags, content indexing, and creating usability assistance tools like autocomplete and recommendations, are vital to a next-generation user experience.
+Next, consider making searchability a significant component of your next content creation and design project.
+Search engine optimization works for marketing, but meta tags, content indexing, and creating usability assistance tools like autocomplete and recommendations, are vital to next-generation user experience.
 As our own Chad Udell says in the CHAMPIONS white paper, start your design with search in mind.

-In fact, the CHAMPIONS white paper has some of the most relevant information on not just how to use networked technologies, but also how to blend it with each cluster of mobile affordances.
+The CHAMPIONS white paper has some of the most relevant information on not just how to use networked technologies, but also how to blend it with each cluster of mobile affordances.